-While it sounds great to have a plan that offers such valuable tax savings and a wide array of services, it’s important to understand all of the details of an HSA before determining if it’s right for you.
+While it sounds great to have a plan that offers such valuable tax savings and a wide array of services, it’s important to understand all of the details of an HSA before determining whether it’s right for you.

-1. Who can establish an HSA?
+1. Who Can Establish an HSA?

 It seems that an HSA would be most appealing to an individual or family that has relatively modest medical care expenses, can afford a high-deductible medical plan, and could take advantage of the substantial tax benefits of a health savings account.
 It is important for each employee to compare an HSA to other medical plan options.

-3. Annual contribution limits.
+3. Annual Contribution Limits

-The annual contribution limits for HSA contributions (in 2018, as indexed) are $3,450 (individual) and $7,200 (family).
+The annual contribution limits for HSA contributions in 2021 are $3,600 (individual) and $7,200 (family).
 In 2022, these limits increase to $3,650 and $7,300, respectively.

-6. Earnings in the HSA are not taxable.
+6. Earnings in the HSA Are Not Taxable

 The third aspect of the triple tax savings offered by HSAs is that withdrawals can be made on a tax-free basis as long as they are used to pay for qualified medical expenses.
 If not used for medical expenses, withdrawals are taxable income.

 If the owner of an HSA makes withdrawals prior to age 65 for non-medical expenses, an additional 20% tax penalty is imposed on the amount of the non-qualified withdrawal.

-9. Use it or lose it?
+9. Use It or Lose It?

-10. Approved health expenses.
+10. Approved Health Expenses